globalista-dev/keymaps/README.md

 If you want, you can download the QMK keymaps and place them in the keyboards directory in your qmk_firmware folder.
 It should be something like this: ~/QMK/qmk_firmware/keyboards/keyboard_name/keymap_name/keymap.c

 MKLC layouts are package in a .zip file.
 If you'd rather build the DLL and setup files yourself, you can download the .klc file and open it with [MKLC](https://download.microsoft.com/download/6/f/5/6f5ce43a-e892-4fd1-b9a6-1a0cbb64e6e2/MSKLC.exe).

+It also features a slightly modified `br` XKB layout that add superscript numbers from 0 to 9.